syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs6" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs6/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs6/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs6" %}
+{% endif %}

 ### Edit only the current and following events

-To edit only the current and following events enable the property [`editFollowingEvents`](https://ej2.syncfusion.com/documentation/api/schedule/eventSettings/#editfollowingevents) within [`eventSettings`](https://ej2.syncfusion.com/documentation/api/schedule/eventSettings/) property.
-The edited occurrence needs to be added as a new event to the dataSource collection, with an additional [`followingID`](https://ej2.syncfusion.com/documentation/api/schedule/field/#followingid) field defined to it.
-The [`followingID`](https://ej2.syncfusion.com/documentation/api/schedule/field/#followingid) field of edited occurrence usually maps the ID value of the immediate parent event.
+To edit only the current and following events, enable the [`editFollowingEvents`](../api/schedule/eventSettings/#editfollowingevents) property within the [`eventSettings`](../api/schedule/eventSettings/) property.
+Add the edited occurrence as a new event to the dataSource collection with an additional [`followingID`](../api/schedule/field/#followingid) field that maps to the ID value of the immediate parent event.

-In this example, a recurring instance that displays on the date 30th Jan 2018 and its following dates are edited with different subject.
-Therefore, this particular date and its following dates are excluded from the parent recurring event that repeats from 28th January 2018 to 4th February 2018.
-This can be done by updating the [`recurrenceRule`](https://ej2.syncfusion.com/documentation/api/schedule/field/#recurrencerule) field with the until date value on the parent event.
-Also, the edited events which is created as a new event should carry the [`followingID`](https://ej2.syncfusion.com/documentation/api/schedule/field/#followingid) field pointing to the immediate parent event's [`Id`](https://ej2.syncfusion.com/documentation/api/schedule/field/#id) value.
+In this example, a recurring instance that appears on the date 30th January 2018 and following dates is modified with a different subject.
+As a result, this date and following dates are removed from the parent repeating event, which repeats from January 28th to February 4th, 2018.
+This can be accomplished by modifying the [`recurrenceRule`](../api/schedule/field/#recurrencerule) field on the parent event with the until date value.
+Also, updated events that are produced as new events should have a [`followingID`](../api/schedule/field/#followingid) field that points to the immediate parent event's `Id` value.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}